adsupnow/cliq-rc-scripts/docs/rc-release-scripts.md

 ### Normal Development:
 - **Linear progression**: Each cycle builds on the last
 - **Predictable**: Version bumps and RC creation follow pattern
+- **Hybrid automation**: First RC after production release is manual, subsequent RCs are automatic via staging workflow
 - **Collaborative**: Multiple features flow through main

 ### Hotfix Process:
 - **Branch from production**: Not from main (which may be ahead)
+- **Direct tagging**: Hotfix is tagged directly (v2.11.1) without RC process
 - **Manual integration**: Visible via PR process for team awareness
 - **Non-disruptive**: Doesn't interfere with ongoing development train
-- **Eventually consistent**: Hotfix gets into next release automatically
+- **Eventually consistent**: Hotfix gets into next release automatically when merged to main

 ---